-This section provides information on connecting your external test circuitry to the scanner card.
+This section provides the information necessary to connect your thermocouples or other external test circuitry to the scanner card.

 Failure to observe the following precautions may result in degraded card performance.

 Connection precautions

 Connection and wiring procedures in this document are intended for use by qualified personnel only.
 Do not perform these procedures unless qualified to do so.
 Failure to recognize and observe normal safety precautions could result in personal injury or death.